ibis-hdl/compiler/Readme.md

   or even use eda::color code with defaults set before - see init::user_config_message_color().
 Maybe initialize the streams really early inside init().

+- Make the path of test inputs hard coded using CMake's configure_file() to run int easily without ctest and command line arguments.
+They are not intended to be distributed, so it doesn't matter.
+But, don't remove the command line options to explicit override these paths other specific tests.

 - Replace C comments by C++ comments, see e.g. [Github](https://github.com/mbitsnbites/c-comments-to-cpp) for a python script.
 In 2021 it fails with inline comments like signatures